Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/gun-lockers.md

 activity]({{ img_path_l10n }}/in-activities.png)

-The above screenshot was taken when I was in the Sightseer VIP Work, which is a Freemode activity, the custom weapon loadout option in the Interaction Menu is grayed out, preventing me from removing unwanted weapon from the Weapon Wheel.
+The above screenshot was taken when I was in the Sightseer VIP Work, which is a Freemode activity.
+The custom weapon loadout option in the Interaction Menu was grayed out, preventing me from hiding unwanted weapon from the Weapon Wheel.

 For a few gun lockers, **even if you remember to enable the custom loadout, the weapons you have hidden will still strangely come back to the Weapon Wheel in